-Figure 7: Equilibrium and the cost of spot participation c.
-Panel (a), (b) and (c) report how equilibrium liquidity supply μ , price impact of liquidity σ_p and trading volume depend on c, respectively.
-The vertical dotted lines mark the point of c = 0.281, below which $\mu = 0$.
-The cost to become a market maker is fixed at $c_m = 0.2$.
-Other parameters are set at the following values: $\alpha = 4$, $\sigma = 0.25$, $\sigma_z = 0.7$, $\sigma{\varepsilon} = 1.2$, and $\sigma_Y = 0.7$.
+Fig. 7.
+Equilibrium and the cost of spot participation c.
+Panels A, B, and C report how equilibrium liquidity supply μ , price impact of liquidity σ_p and trading volume depend on c, respectively.
+The vertical dotted lines mark the point of c=0.281, below which $\mu=0$.
+The cost to become a market maker is fixed at $c_m=0.2$.
+Other parameters are set at the following values: $\alpha=4$, $\sigma=0.25$, $\sigma_z=0.7$, $\sigma_z=1.2$, and $\sigma_y=0.7$.

-Figure 7(b) demonstrates how the price impact of liquidity, as measured by σ_p , varies with the spot participation cost.
-When $c \leq 0.281$, we have a trader market ($\mu = 0$).
+participation cost.
+When $c \le 0.281$, we have a trader market $(\mu = 0)$.
 Surprisingly, even within this market structure, the price volatility is not monotonic in c.
 For very small c, all agents participate, leading to perfectly matched trades and no need for liquidity.
-Consequently, $\sigma_p = 0$.
+Consequently, $\sigma_p=0$.
 As c increases, asymmetric participation occurs between traders.
-The stock price has to adjust in order to balance the buyers and the sellers.
+The stock price has to adjust to balance the buyers and the sellers.
 The increasing price volatility reflects an increase in participation asymmetry and a need for liquidity.
 When c increases further, the price volatility σ_p becomes decreasing with c.
-It will be misleading, however, to interpret the reduction in σ_p as an indication of an improving market liquidity.
-Similar to the result of Figure 6, this is due to the endogeneity of liquidity needs.
+It is misleading, however, to interpret the reduction in σ_p as an indication of an improving market liquidity.
+Similar to the result of Fig. 6, this is due to the endogeneity of liquidity needs.
 An increase in c reduces spot liquidity, which forces traders to enter the market more symmetrically and reduces the observed need for liquidity.
+The much steeper drop in trading volume in Fig. 7, Panel C confirms the reduction in market liquidity.
 We summarize the result as follows.

 Result 4.
-When the need for liquidity is endogenous, a less liquid market may exhibit lower observed price impact of liquidity as traders refrain from trading, accompanied by lower trading volume.
+When the need for liquidity is endogenous, a less liquid market could exhibit lower observed price impact of liquidity as traders refrain from trading, accompanied by lower trading volume.

-When c reaches a critical value, 0.281 in the figure, the market switches to a dealer market ($\mu > 0$).
-As Figure 7(a) indicates, further increase of c encourages more agents to become market makers.
-Figure 7(b) and (c) show that the price volatility continues the decreasing trend as the participation cost increases, while the volume starts to increase with the participation cost.
-Therefore, both price volatility and volume reflect an increasing market liquidity as participation cost increases.
-The reason for this counterintuitive result is that lower ex post costs hinder the incentive for agents to participate ex ante (to provide liquidity).
-In summary, we have the following result.
+When c reaches a critical value, 0.281 in the figure, the market switches to a dealer market (μ >0).
+As Fig. 7, Panel A indicates, further increase of c encourages more agents to become market makers.
+Fig. 7, Panels B and C show that the price volatility continues the decreasing trend as the participation cost increases, while the volume starts to increase with the participation cost.
+Therefore, both price volatility and volume reflect an increasing market liquidity as the participation cost increases.
+This result is counterintuitive and is driven by the fact that higher ex post costs encourage agents to participate ex ante (and provide liquidity).
+We phrase the following result in terms of decreasing participation costs to be consistent with policy discussions.